 Paul Baumann Director

-Paul Baumann is Director of ECS’ National Center for Learning and Citizenship.
-Paul earned his Ph.D. in Education Policy from the University of Maryland (UMD) – College Park, where his research focused on issues of teacher quality, teacher education and teacher compensation.
+Paul Baumann is Director of ECS’ National Center for Learning and Civic Engagement.
+Paul earned his Ph.D. in Education Policy from the University of Maryland (UMD)–College Park, where his research focused on issues of teacher quality, teacher education and teacher compensation.
 Prior to attending UMD, Paul taught vocal music for 10 years at a private high school in suburban Maryland and in the District of Columbia Public Schools.
 He was elected to two terms on the Board of Directors of the Organization of American Kodály Educators, a national professional association of music educators, and served as its Secretary from 2002-07.

-Brady Delander joined ECS in 2011 as an editor and assistant for both the National Center for Learning and Citizenship and Postsecondary and Workforce Development institutes.
+Brady Delander joined ECS in 2011 and serves as an editor and communications specialist.
 Previously, he spent 15 years as a writer and editor for various print and online publications, including medical journals, major metropolitan newspapers, and international professional sports news distributers.
 He received a bachelor's degree in journalism and English from the University of Northern Colorado.

-Lisa Guilfoile Project Leader, National Center for Learning and Citizenship
+Lisa Guilfoile Project Leader, National Center for Learning and Civic Engagement

 Lisa Guilfoile, ECS Project Leader, received a B.S. in Education from Illinois State University in May of 1983 and spent the next nine years teaching and coaching in central Illinois.
 From 2002-04, she served as a volunteer in the U.S. Peace Corps, working with subsistence farmers in sub-Saharan Africa and promoting HIV/AIDS prevention education.
 Most recently, she worked for three years in the Littleton Public School system, Colorado as a paraprofessional for Transition Services—a Life Skills-based program for developmentally disadvantaged young adults.